yabtaour/Minishell-42/ReadMe.md

 - It analyses the syntactical structure and checks if the given input is in the correct syntax of the programming language or not.

----> I took care of the Lexer - syntax analysis - expanding - parsing